SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 give quick feedback with an in-interview review widget.
 The final product of this guide will look like the below screenshot:

 ![A screenshot of the review widget.
 The widget is outlined in a light gray box has the text "Did we help you?", with two buttons below, one with a thumbs up and one with a thumbs down.](../assets/github_feedback_review_widget.png)

+This review information is stored only on the docassemble server, and isn't sent out to GitHub.

 First, find an interview you'd like to add a feedback widget to.
 Where exactly you want to ask for feedback is up to you, but we'd recommend doing it where a user has reached an end point.